unocss/unocss/README.md

 Inspired by [Windi CSS](http://windicss.org/), [Tailwind CSS](https://tailwindcss.com/), [Twind](https://github.com/tw-in-js/twind) but:

-- No parsing, no AST, it's **INSTANT** (500x faster than Windi CSS or Tailwind JIT)
+- No parsing, no AST, no scanning, it's **INSTANT** (500x faster than Windi CSS or Tailwind JIT)
 - [Fully customizable](#configurations) - no core utilities, all functionalities are provided via presets.
 - [Shortcuts](#shortcuts) - aliasing utilities, dynamically.
 - [Attributify Mode](./packages/preset-attributify/) - group utilities in attributes
 - [CSS Icons](./packages/preset-icons/) - use any icon as a single class.
-- Code-splitting for CSS - great for MPA.
+- Code-splitting for CSS - ships minimal CSS for MPA.
 - [CSS Scoping](#css-scoping)
 - Library friendly - ships atomic styles with your component libraries and safely scoped.